Schaan: History

-Recent archaeological finds have shown that Schaan has been inhabited for over 6000 years: In the year 15 BC, The Romans, under Augustus, conquered the territory of the present Principality of Liechtenstein and established the Roman province of Raetia.
+Recent archaeological finds have shown that Schaan has been inhabited for over 6,000 years: In the year 15 BC, the Romans, under Augustus, conquered the territory of the present Principality of Liechtenstein and established the Roman province of Raetia.
 In the 1st century AD, a military road was built from Milan to Bregenz, running along the Luzisteig on the right bank of the Rhine.
 This led to the building of settlements in modern-day Schaan.
-Two Roman legionnaire's helmets were found in 1887 during digging work buried above Dux and bearing the engraved names of the legionaries Publius Cavidius Felix and Numerius Pomponius.
-Dated to the 1st century AD, it is likely that they were intended as a variety of commemoration of the two men.
+In 1887, two Roman legionnaire's helmets were found buried during digging work above Dux.
+Bearing the engraved names of the legionaries Publius Cavidius Felix and Numerius Pomponius and dated to the 1st century AD, it is likely that they were intended as a variety of commemoration of the two men.
 They are now housed in the museums of Bregenz and Zurich.

-The most important Roman building on the territory of the municipality is a fort built in the valley, whose purpose was to afford protect against the ever more frequent Alemannic invasions.
+The most important Roman building on the territory of the municipality is a fort built in the valley, whose purpose was to afford protection against the ever more frequent Alemannic invasions.
 Remains of its foundations and the gate tower are again visible from St. Peter's Church, Schaan.
 A 5th century baptistery was found during excavations inside this church, suggesting early Christianization.
-During excavations, there traces of a prehistoric settlement were also found.
+During excavations there, traces of a prehistoric settlement were also found.

 The Alemannic settlement is evidenced by numerous grave finds.
 At that time Schaan consisted of two separate parts.
 The Romanized Räter-people had their centre at St. Peter, while the Alemannic population settled in the area of Specki.
-This dichotomy can still be seen today in the existence of two alpine cooperatives, the North-Alemannic cooperative Gritsch and the southern Rhaeto-Romanian cooperative Guschg.
+This dichotomy can still be seen today in the existence of two alpine cooperatives, the North-Alemannic cooperative Gritsch and the southern Rhaeto-Roman cooperative Guschg.

+Administration

+Schaan is locally administered by the mayor and a 12-person municipal council, elected every four years since 1975.
+The incumbent mayor is Daniel Hilti, since 2003.

+List of mayors (1864–present)

 Geography

 Schaan is the northernmost municipality in the Liechtenstein Oberland.
 It is bordered to the south by the capital, Vaduz, to the east by Planken and Triesenberg, and to the north by the municipalities of Eschen and Gamprin.
-In the west, the Rhine forms the natural border with Switzerland, and in the east, the town is dominated by the Three Sisters mountain range.
+In the west, the Rhine forms the natural border with Switzerland, and in the east, the town is dominated by the Drei Schwestern mountain range.
 Schaan also has four exclaves within other municipalities, and two enclaves within its primary municipality.
 Because of this, Schaan borders Austria in three separate locations.